stellapm/PetFoodAnalyzer/README.md

 * Ingredient lookup should be key insensitive
 * Improve ingredient regex as ingredients should include various special characters
 * Add binding models
-* User should not be able to see a Like button for their own review.